QuintenMM/challenge-classification/README.md

  2. Preprocessing: with the knowledge acquired with the preceding step, apply preprocessing of data including dealing with missing values, drop unuseful features and build new features
     - Option 1:
          - Feature selection: 5 new representative features (i.e. min, max, median) derived from the orginal features (timestamp, a1_x, a2_x, a1_y, a2_y, a1_z, a2_z, hz, w)
-         - In each feature, we made new features with min, max, mean, std and median
+         - In each feature, we made new features with min, max, mean, std and median.
+At the end, we have 45 features.
          - Target: status of bearings

     - Option 2:
          - Feature selection: 12 representative features (i.e. min, max, median) derived from the orginal features (a1_y, a2_y, hz: range of (22-25.5))
          - Target: status of bearings